basarat/eze/README.md

 {
   "scripts": {
     "docs": "eze ./src/docs/main.ts",
-    "start": "npm run docs -- --serve"
+    "docs:live": "npm run docs -- --serve"
   }
 }
 ```

-* Now `npm run docs` builds the demos out to the specified folder.
+* `npm run docs` builds the demos out to the specified folder.
 HTML + JavaScript.
-* For live development you can run `npm start` 🌹.

-> You can push the output `docs` folder to github, s3 or surge.sh or anywhere else you want  🌹
+You can push the output `docs` folder to github, s3 or surge.sh or anywhere else you want  🌹.
+* `npm run docs:live` will build out the demos, serve the output folder, and reload any connected browsers whenever the demo changes 🌹.

 # Documentation